lewismoten/schmuck-miser/README.md

 As I started using the spreadsheet more often, I could see the "big picture".
 A budget let me see the total effect of wasteful spending.
 Benchmarking my holdings in the stock market against an index helped give me confidence that I was doing well.
 Unfortunately, it also revealed a great amount of opportunity loss with the accounts under management with my financial advisor.

 As I've continued throughout the year, I've continued to locate more data and evaluate how I can improve my financial health with great success.

+# Stack

+So for now, I'm experimenting with material-ui on this project.
+I'm also focusing on making this usable on my phone, so the interface isn't going to look great on desktop browsers at first.